Burns scores winner as Sharks down Ducks in OT

 Sharks: Close out a successful 2016 at Los Angeles on Saturday.

-Ducks: Play at Vancouver on Thursday in the first game of back-to-back road games against Pacific Division foes.
+Ducks: Play at Vancouver on Thursday.